Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 As Head of Talent at Rangle.io (a digital strategy consulting firm), and with previous roles at the RSA Group and TMX Group under his belt, Jay Zaidi has a wealth of talent insights and expertise to share.

-We posed some of our favorite questions and discovered just what Jay loves about his job, how he achieves hiring success and his top tips for personal development in the HR game.
+We posed some of our favourite questions and discovered just what Jay loves about his job, how he achieves hiring success and his top tips for personal development in the HR game.